itai-spiritt/polylith-external-test-runner/README.md

 ## Test Configuration

-> Note: this functionality is new in v0.5.0 and is primarily intended for use with Polylith 0.2.20 or later.
+> Note: this functionality was added in v0.5.0, for use with Polylith 0.2.20 or later.

 By default, this test runner only looks for tests in the `test` directories of bricks and projects.
 You can configure it to also looks for tests in the